Election Fraud and Trickery By Nice People Still Fraud and Trickery

 In a recount I watched, some people who had voted on absentee ballots had also voted in person.
 Comments from tables where observers found it also usually included a voter’s advanced age.
 I inferred that, in their opinions, juries would be sympathetic to someone who just wanted to be sure she had fulfilled her civic duty and no prosecution would follow.
 It was enough simply not to count their duplicate ballots.

 Voting by Spouses

 Many married couples are older and in many one spouse is relatively infirm and would have difficulty filling out a ballot.
 I was told that spouses often vote for each other.

-Even where spousal voting is illegal, in court one spouse may forbid the other from testifying against the first because spousal communications are privileged or confidential, it’s hardly likely a jury would convict for spouses taking care of each other, prosecutors usually dislike cases they’ll lose, and losing that kind of case would be bad publicity that might increase that form of fraud.
+Even where spousal voting is illegal (probably everywhere), in court one spouse may forbid the other from testifying against the first because spousal communications are privileged or confidential, it’s hardly likely a jury would convict for spouses taking care of each other, prosecutors usually dislike cases they’ll lose, and losing that kind of case would be bad publicity that might increase that form of fraud.
 So, spousal voting probably doesn’t get reported, even when it’s done at a pollsite and poll workers see it.

 Voting in Wrong-Party Primaries

 In pre-electronic days, large numbers voted in primaries but on the wrong party’s ballots.
 Only rerun elections revealed the problem, because that’s when the voter lists were pruned by party registration.
 People complained that they were being blocked from voting when they had been voting that way for 20 years.